 There is a 'Change of Course' system, co-ordinated by the UCC Admissions office, which is available within the first month of the college year.
 This allows students to apply for a change of course.
 However, the student must have the required points/requirements for the course into which they wish to transfer.
 See: https://www.ucc.ie/en/study/undergrad/orientation/first-year/change-course/

-The School of Nursing and Midwifery transfer scheme allows a limited number of students at the end of first year to transfer into second year of another programme within the School.
-Please note that internal transfers between BSc Nursing programmes and the BSc Midwifery cannot be facilitated.
-The possibility of an internal transfer is dependent on certain factors such as number of places available and the applicant’s first year results.
+The School of Nursing and Midwifery transfer scheme allows a limited number of students at the end of first year to transfer into the second year of another programme within the School.
+Please note that internal transfers between BSc Nursing programmes and the BSc Midwifery programme cannot be facilitated.
+The possibility of an internal transfer is dependent on certain factors such as the number of places available and the applicant’s first year results.

 I would like to transfer to UCC from a Nursing/Midwifery programme in another Higher Education Institution.
 Is this possible?

 You may apply for an external (advanced entry) transfer via the CAO.
 This is not open to those students entering their fourth year of a course.
 Please note that the chances of a successful outcome are limited as it is dependent on a place being available, the number of transfer applications received, and whether the modules completed in another institution are compatible with those completed by students at UCC.
 Applicants must have passed all years in their previous University.

 How will the course be divided up between theory and clinical placement?

 Each undergraduate programme is a full time course with theory classes running from Monday to Friday anywhere between 9am and 5pm (on the odd occasion until 6pm).
 There would also be blocks of clinical placement to complete at different stages throughout each academic year.
 Students will receive a 4 year/4.5 year course structure outlining theory and clinical weeks on commencement of the course in September.
 There is a 36 week internship period in the final year, during which you would have to complete a 39 hour working week in the clinical areas.